flosskosova/foss4g-2023/content/sponsor/CallForSponsorsOpportunities.md

     weight: 5
 ---

-### To sponsor the conference

-As FOSS4G is a global event, sponsors are the backbone of the conference.
-With your valuable support, the Local Organizing Committee can organize this great event that the entire geospatial community is waiting for.
+Sponsors are the backbone of the conference.
+With their valuable support, the Local Organizing Committee can organize this great event that the entire geospatial community is waiting for.

-We believe in inclusion and aspire to make FOSS4G 2021 accessible to the widest range of participants, from high-end senior experts to junior professionals, from freelancers, to faculty, users and students.
-The overall goal is to offer everyone a solid opportunity to learn, get inspired, inspire others, and enjoy the company of other geospatial enthusiasts.
+We believe in inclusion and aspire to make FOSS4G 2021 accessible to the widest range of participants.
+The goal is to offer everyone a solid opportunity to learn, get inspired, inspire others, and enjoy the company of other geospatial enthusiasts.

-By sponsoring FOSS4G 2021, you are extending your contribution to the open source geospatial community, a contribution that is essential to keeping this valuable community active.
-The FOSS4G Buenos Aires 2021 Sponsorship Committee worked hard to provide multiple sponsorship opportunities, but being flexible to possible changes.
+By sponsoring FOSS4G 2021, you are extending your contribution to the free and open source geospatial community, a contribution that is essential to keeping this valuable community active.

 ### Conference profile

 Estimated attendance: 900-1200
-- Geospatial software developers and users
+- Developers and Users of GeoSpatial Software
-- Specialists from government institutions and private companies looking for effective solutions to solve geospatial problems.
-- Geospatial project managers looking for flexible and economically advantageous software solutions
-- Geospatial technical leaders
-- Companies looking to connect with open source communities
+- Technical Leaders
-- Companies looking to hire open source experts
+- Private Companies
-- Delegates from international organizations and scientific communities
-- Global open source leaders for the geospatial community
-- Professionals and technicians in Geography, Geodesy, Photogrammetry, Cartography and Topography
+- National and International Organizations, both Governmental and NGO
-- Representatives of non-governmental organizations, collaborative communities, teachers of different educational levels and amateurs
+- Teachers and Education Professionals
+- Scientific Communities and Researchers

+There will be tracks that focus on each of those profiles, and also several common spaces so attendees from all backgrounds can meet and connect.
+FOSS4G is the best place to connect to other professionals and expand your possiblities.

+### Topics

+The conference will cover all kind of topics:

+ * Software development
+ * Transition to FOSS4G
+ * Use cases and applications
+ * Education and research
+ * Open data

+On this event you will find talks covering

+ * Software status, new software/project development, benchmarking
+ * FOSS4G implementations in strategic application domains: land management, crisis/disaster response, smart cities, population mapping, climate change, ocean and marine monitoring, etc.
+ * Data visualization: spatial analysis, manipulation and visualization of geospatial data
+ * Data collection, data sharing, data science, open data, big data, data exploitation platforms
+ * Sensors, remote sensing, laser-scanning, structure from motion
+ * New trends: IoT, Indoor mapping, drones - UAV (unmanned aerial vehicle)-, Artificial intelligence - machine learning, deep learning-, geospatial data structures
+ * Open and reproducible science
+ * Standards, interoperability, SDIs
+ * Community & participatory FOSS4G
+ * FOSS4G at governmental institutions
+ * FOSS4G in education
+ * Business products powered by FOSS4G

+### More information

+You can download our [Sponsorship Brochure](/documents/sponsors_brochure.pdf).

-You can see the sponsor brochure [here](/documents/sponsors_brochure.pdf)
+You can also contact us on

-Contact
 {{< rawhtml >}}
-<a href="mailto:foss4g2021-sponsorship@googlegroups.com" target="_blank"><i class="fa fa-envelope"></i></a>
+<a href="mailto:sponsors@foss4g.org" target="_blank"><i class="fa fa-envelope"></i>sponsors@foss4g.org</a>
 {{< /rawhtml >}}